Overview

 - Configure the robot (config, capabilities, cameras).

-- Wire up messaging via your chosen path.
+- Wire up messaging via your chosen path, using a client library or implementing the contract directly.